abdelrhmanmousa/Teradata-DWH-and-PySpark-Data-Lake-pipeline/README.md

 # Teradata DWH and PySpark Data Lake pipeline

+For the complete repository documentation, see [Full Project Documentation](docs/PROJECT_DOCUMENTATION.md).

 This repository contains my solution for an dataflow task with two parts:

 - Build a Data Warehouse using SQL